 5. Compensation

-This part of the employee handbook can cover salary, bonuses, and other forms of compensation
+This part of the employee handbook can cover salary, bonuses, and other forms of compensation.

 Payroll

-This section reviews how and when team members are paid, overtime rules, deductions, and advancements.
+This section reviews how and when team members get paid, overtime rules, deductions, and advancements.
 Provide a detailed schedule of paydays to empower team members to accurately plan their finances and cover expense reimbursement processes.
 Explain the legality behind each section to help reduce confusion.

 Bonuses and equity

-Outline your bonus program, whether it’s a yearly bonus, a quarterly bonus, or commission-based bonuses.
+Outline your bonus program, whether it’s a yearly bonus, a quarterly bonus, or commission-based performance bonuses.
 If your company offers equity, you can include how equity is distributed and vested.

 Pension and retirement